tbensky/npct/README.md

 ### tl;dr

-* Participating in contact tracing[(1)](https://www.cdc.gov/coronavirus/2019-ncov/php/open-america/contact-tracing/index.html)[(2)](https://www.who.int/publications/i/item/contact-tracing-in-the-context-of-covid-19) is something each of us can do to help slow the spread the Covid-pandemic.
+* Participating in contact tracing[(1)](https://www.cdc.gov/coronavirus/2019-ncov/php/open-america/contact-tracing/index.html)[(2)](https://www.who.int/publications/i/item/contact-tracing-in-the-context-of-covid-19) is something each of us can do to help slow the spread of Covid-19.
 * This work shows an inexpensive (`~$20 USD`) hardware-based contact tracer.
 * This contact tracer *does not use a mobile phone at all*.
 * If you build this and carry this around, you can participate in *self-driven* contact tracing.